lmg1404/paper_replications/dc_gan/readme.md

 I do have a small concern that the model may have memorized some of the outputs since that is a concern in the initial paper, but given that these aren't perfect and there are about 16k examples this may not be the case.
 Overall, this is a different dataset than the paper, but the architecture still proves effective in generating an object (cat face in this case) given a set of random numbers.
-We can go to the conclusion section and see that generated human faces aren't perfect, so I think that it's safe to say this is a good representation of the dataset it was trained on.
+We can go to the conclusion section and see that generated human faces aren't perfect, so I think that it's safe to say this is a good representation of the dataset it was trained on [1].
 It looks like there are poses in the initial human face dataset the paper was trained on, and there are different turns allowing there to be a turn space that is walked along.
 I haven't found a specific pose yet, but above I've shown that we can walk along the latent space regardless to "walk" into a different image.